d3adb5/website/content/glob.md

   - mathjax
 ---

-From the Library Functions Manual:

-> The `glob()` function searches for all the pathnames matching pattern
-> according to the rules used by the shell (see `glob(7)`).
-No tilde expansion
-> or parameter substitution is done; if you want these, use `word‐exp(3)`.

-Here you will find ponderances, ideas, cool things I found, plans I'll likely never execute, and other assorted bits and pieces that don't quite fit elsewhere on the website nor are lengthy enough to warrant a full article.
-Consider it the *more personal, human, and admittedly ugly* side of my writing.
+Here you will find ponderances, ideas, cool things I found, plans I'll likely never execute, and other things that don't quite fit elsewhere on the website nor warrant a full article.
+Consider it the *more personal, human, and admittedly ugly* side of this website.

 To those used to the technical writing found elsewhere on this website, this may present a stark contrast.